 Explanation: Multiplexing is a method used in communication networks to combine multiple signals for transmission over a single communication channel or medium.
 This process maximizes the efficiency of data transmission, allowing multiple streams to coexist and reducing the need for additional channels.

-Now the questions will be tougher and students need to carefully choose for correct answer.
+Now the questions will be tougher, and students need to carefully choose the correct answer.
 These are some of the advanced questions that include questions related to the in-depth working of computer networks.

 a) Firewall